mathesar-foundation/mathesar/README.md

 ### Linting

 To lint the project, run the `lint.sh` script from the root of the repository.
 The script requires that the Python virtual environment with `flake8` be activated and that Node modules be installed in `mathesar_ui/`.
+Alternatively, ESLint and Flake8 should be installed globally on the system.
 ```
 ./lint.sh
 ```